repeekgg/browser-extension/README.md

 - Ready up for matches automatically
 - Accept party invites automatically
-- See players Elo and country in match rooms
 - See teams Elo in match rooms
 - See how much Elo you'll win or loose
-- See player statistics of the last 20 matches in match rooms
 - See how much Elo you have won and lost in your match history
 - and more!

 All features are configurable to your personal preferences.

 # Development

-Prerequisites:

-- Node.js: `>=18.14.2 <19`
-- npm: `>=9.5.0 <10`

 Clone repository and install npm dependencies: